 This brochure describes the benefits of the Mail Handlers Benefit Plan (MHBP).
-The National Postal Mail Handlers Union, AFL-CIO, a division of LIUNA, has entered into a contract (CS1146) with the United States Office of Personnel Management as authorized by the Federal Employees Health Benefit law.
-Customer service may be reached at 1-800-694-9901 and through our website www.MHBP.com.
+The National Postal Mail Handlers Union, a division of LIUNA, AFL-CIO, a division of LIUNA, has entered into a contract (CS1146) with the United States Office of Personnel Management as authorized by the Federal Employees Health Benefit law.
+Customer service may be reached at 800-694-9901 and through our website www.MHBP.com.
 The address for the administrative offices is: